 Our children are growing up in a fast-paced age, riding a wave of technological change while grappling with academic demands and busy extra-curricular schedules.

 Their lives have become so hectic that it can be hard to find time for good old fashioned play.
 Children’s ability to play and explore, free from direct adult guidance, has plummeted in recent years, while mental health problems have rocketed.

 The growing crisis in children’s mental health in the UK is widely documented.
-With 1 in 8 children now thought to suffer from a diagnosable mental health condition, it has never been more important to look after our children’s emotional wellbeing.
+With 1 in 6 children now thought to suffer from a diagnosable mental health condition, depression and low self-esteem it has never been more important to look after our children’s emotional wellbeing.

-To shine a spotlight on the importance of supporting young people’s mental health, charity Place2Be is running Children’s Mental Health Week from 3-9 February.
-This year’s theme is Find your Brave.
-Modern life is awash with challenges, yet we can help our children to cope and to realise that being brave isn’t about bottling up feelings or coping alone, but about taking positive steps to overcome obstacles, boosting their confidence and resilience.
+To shine a spotlight on the importance of supporting young people’s mental health, charity Place2Be is running Children’s Mental Health Week from 7-13th February.
+This year’s theme is Growing Together.

 HRH The Duchess of Cambridge, Royal Patron of Place2Be says: ‘Being able to try new things and push ourselves outside of our comfort zone are important skills that can build children’s resilience and self-esteem.
 Learning these skills early in life can give children tools to cope with future challenges they may face in adulthood.’